skhiri-sami/A7kili/README.md

 # A7kili
-A Client-Server Chat application unsing sockets in Qt C++
+A multiplateform Client-Server Chat application unsing sockets in Qt C++